Darryl McDaniels

-Darryl Matthews McDaniels (born May 31, 1964), better known by his stage name DMC, is an American rapper.
+Darryl Matthews McDaniels (born May 31, 1964), also commonly known by his stage name DMC (or D.M.C.), is an American rapper and record producer.
 He is a founding member of the hip hop group Run-DMC, and is considered one of the pioneers of hip hop culture.

 Early life

-McDaniels grew up in Hollis, Queens.
+McDaniels grew up in the New York City neighborhood of Hollis, Queens.
 He was born to an unwed mother who surrendered him to the New York Foundling home.
-He was a ward of the Foundling, in foster care, until placed with the McDaniels and eventually adopted by them.
-They raised him as a Catholic.
-He attended Rice High School in Manhattan and later enrolled in St. John's University in Queens.
+He was a ward of the Foundling, in foster care, until placed with the McDaniels when he was one month old and eventually adopted by them.
+They raised him as a Catholic, and he attended St. Pascal Baylon Elementary School.
+He later attended Rice High School in Harlem, Manhattan, New York City.
+He subsequently attended St. John's University in Queens, New York City.

-McDaniels first became interested in hip hop music after listening to recordings of Grandmaster Flash and the Furious Five.
+McDaniels listened to rock music and folk music in his youth; he first became interested in hip hop music in the 1970s after listening to recordings of Grandmaster Flash and the Furious Five.
 In 1978, McDaniels taught himself to DJ in the basement of his parents' home, using turntables and a mixer that he bought with his older brother, Alford, after having a comic book sale in their neighborhood.
-During this period he adopted the stage name "Grandmaster Get High".
+During this period he adopted the stage name Grandmaster Get High.